Quick Answer

 These sources do not provide a strict, definitive TMS-versus-CAT split.
 In practice, many teams use CAT features for translating, editing, terminology checks, and reusing translation memory, then use a broader translation platform to assign work, track files and deadlines, and manage shared assets and approvals.
 Stay lightweight for basic documents, a small language set, and one or two contributors.
 Move to centralized control once the volume grows or several people need the same files, glossary, and approval record.

-These sources do not provide jurisdiction-specific payment compliance rules.
-Use a verification-first checklist and mark country-specific legal and tax items as Add current requirement after verification before paying.
-That includes contract clauses, invoice requirements, payout-method legality, and retention periods.
+Before paying, use a verification-first checklist.
+Treat country-specific legal and tax items as current requirements pending jurisdiction-specific verification, including contract clauses, invoice requirements, payout-method legality, and retention periods.
 Keep approval records complete before release, and expect speed-versus-cost tradeoffs if turnaround is urgent.

 Choose by fit, not by vendor reputation.
 The right tools depend on your project frequency, how many people touch each job, whether you need integrations, and how much governance you need around approvals and language assets.
 If projects are occasional and collaboration is light, a cloud-based tool with a trial plan is usually enough and easier to maintain.
 If you need formal approval control, more configuration, or user training across a team, move up to a fuller platform, and consider on-prem only if legal or security requirements force it.